 Business analyst jobs vary from company to company, but there are a number of questions you’re likely to hear in any interview for this position as the hiring manager attempts to assess your business analysis skills.
 The more familiar you are with what you may be asked, the better your chances of acing the interview.

 To help you in preparing for a business analyst interview, here are eight typical business analyst interview questions, along with some basic tips for how to prepare your answers for them.

 1. What do you think are the key strengths of a business analyst?

 Since business analysis is an evolving and multifaceted profession, hiring managers want to know that you are aware of the necessary skills for success.
 You probably have your own list, but make sure to highlight both technical and soft skills you can bring to the job.

-The job description should provide clues as to what types of skills the employer is looking for on both fronts — especially technical requirements.
+The job description should provide clues as to what types of business analyst skills the employer is looking for on both fronts — especially technical requirements.
 Learning what you can about the company culture prior to the interview can also provide insight on interpersonal abilities that will likely be valued.

 2. Tell me about your typical project approach